 HMS Co-founder and Executive Producer

-He supervises and directs HMS' major multicamera shoots for broadcast specials, including A CHRISTMAS CAROL – THE CONCERT that aired to great acclaim on PBS during the 2013 holiday season.
-Matt directed the hugely popular national PBS pledge special UNDER THE STREETLAMP featuring recent leading cast members of the Tony Award-winning smash hit JERSEY BOYS in 2011 and their follow-up special LET THE GOOD TIMES ROLL in 2014.
-He also directed the concert film CELTIC WOMAN: EMERALD which was released on DVD, Blu-ray and on iTunes after it’s PBS airing in 2014 along with HMS' newest special GENTLEMAN’S RULE LIVE IN CONCERT.
+He supervises and directs HMS' major multicamera shoots for broadcast specials, including A CHRISTMAS CAROL – THE CONCERT, which aired to great acclaim on PBS during the 2013 holiday season.
+In 2011, Matt directed the hugely popular national PBS pledge special UNDER THE STREETLAMP, featuring recent leading cast members of the Tony Award-winning smash hit JERSEY BOYS, the 2014 STREETLAMP follow-up special LET THE GOOD TIMES ROLL, and the acapella special GENTLEMAN'S RULE IN CONCERT.
+He also directed the concert film CELTIC WOMAN: EMERALD, which was released on DVD, Blu-ray and on iTunes after its PBS airing in 2014.

 In 1990, Matt was awarded his first Emmy for directing WHY AM I HIDING, a groundbreaking documentary on rape and sexual assault hosted by L.A.
 Law's Susan Ruttan.
 In 2012 he won for directing the electrifying performance documentary DANCE FOR LIFE which critics called "nothing short of stunning."
 In 2007 Matt won two Emmy Awards for directing and editing GETTING THERE, a dance performance documentary featuring Jump Rhythm Jazz Project.
 Matt also has Emmy nominations for directing and/or editing HANDEL'S MESSIAH ROCKS in 2009, REALITY OF A DREAMER: THE RIVER NORTH DANCE COMPANY in 1994 and JUST PASSING THROUGH in 1996, and for his videography in RIVER NORTH RISING in 2000.